Cities Alliance Welcomes Four New Members to the Partnership

 AVSI Foundation is an international not-for-profit NGO based in Milan, Italy.
 Its mission is to promote the dignity of the person through development cooperation activities according to the social teaching of the Catholic Church.

-The Cities Alliance has had a constructive relationship with AVSI for over 15 years.
-The foundation played a leading role in pioneering integrated slum upgrading programmes in Salvador da Bahia, Brazil, which have subsequently been replicated in Mozambique with support from Cities Alliance, and the Governments of Brazil and Italy.
+The Cities Alliance has had a relationship with AVSI for over 15 years.
+The foundation played a leading role in pioneering integrated slum upgrading programmes in Salvador da Bahia, Brazil, which have been replicated in Mozambique with support from Cities Alliance.

 AVSI’s main activity areas are education and social development, urban upgrading, healthcare, labour, agriculture, food security and water, energy and environment, humanitarian emergency, migrants and refugees.